stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-For the moment we temporarily bodge a grey clear value for the colour attachment:
+For the moment a temporarily bodge is added to clear the attachment to a grey colour:

 ```java
 VkClearValue clear = new VkClearValue();